-The bandwagon effect is a cognitive bias that causes people to think or act in a certain way, because they believe that others are doing the same.
-For example, the bandwagon effect can cause someone to adopt a certain political ideology, simply because influential people in their social circle have adopted the same ideology.
+The bandwagon effect is a cognitive bias that causes people to think or act a certain way if they believe that others are doing the same.
+For example, the bandwagon effect can cause someone to adopt a certain political ideology, because they see that other people in their social circle have adopted the same ideology.

-This form of thinking can affect various types of decisions that people make, including how they dress, which political candidate they vote for, and what ideologies they adopt.
-Because this effect is so prevalent, and because it can have such a powerful effect on people, it’s important to understand it.
+The bandwagon effect can have a powerful influence on people in many areas of life, so it’s important to understand it.
 As such, in the following article you will learn more about the bandwagon effect, understand why people experience it, and see what you can do in order to account for its influence.

 Examples of the bandwagon effect

-There are various areas of life where the bandwagon effect can influence people:
+Furthermore, there are various other areas of life where the bandwagon effect can influence people.
+For example:

 - The bandwagon effect can influence people’s political choices.
 For example, voters sometimes provide increased support for a certain political party, simply because that party is doing well in recent polls (a behavior sometimes referred to as bandwagon voting, or the rally-around-the-winner effect or follow-the-winner effect).

 - The bandwagon effect can influence consumers’ decisions regarding which products to buy.
-For example, people often buy the same type of clothes that other people that they know are wearing, because they want to feel that they are following the latest fashion trends (a behavior sometimes referred to as bandwagon consumption, which is taken advantage of in marketing and advertising).
+For example, people often buy the same type of clothes that other people that they know are wearing, because they want to show that they’re following the latest fashion trends (a behavior sometimes referred to as bandwagon consumption, which is taken advantage of in marketing and advertising).

 - The bandwagon effect can influence organizations’ implementation of new technologies.
-For example, many businesses in the hospitality market ended up building a website and implementing new features only when it became popular to do so, despite the fact that doing this early on could have given them a competitive edge in the market.
+For example, many businesses in the hospitality market ended up implementing new features on their websites only when it became popular to do so, despite the fact that doing it earlier could have given them a competitive advantage in the market.

-Furthermore, it’s important to note that the bandwagon effect plays a central role in various related psychological phenomena.
-These include, for example, herd behavior, which is the way individuals in a group think and act in a similar way due to local interactions rather than centralized coordination, groupthink, which is the way individuals in a group strive for conformity in the thoughts and actions of group members in an uncritical and detrimental manner, as well as other phenomena, such as social contagion, mob mentality, and the false consensus effect.
+Finally, the bandwagon effect also plays a central role in various related phenomena.
+This includes, for example, herd behavior, which is the way individuals in a group think and act in a similar way due to local interactions rather than centralized coordination, groupthink, which is the way certain groups strive for conformity in the thoughts and actions of group members in an uncritical and detrimental manner, as well as other phenomena, such as social contagion, mob mentality, and the false consensus effect.

 Why people experience the bandwagon effect

-One example of this is the fact that when people encounter bandwagon cues (sometimes also referred to as popularity cues), which are signs that other people believe something or are doing something, they use those cues to guide their own actions, under the assumption that it’s beneficial to act the same way as others or that other people’s judgment is worth relying on.
-For example, when people are asked to rate the importance of news articles, they tend to give higher ratings to articles when they believe that those articles cover a topic that is also covered by other news agencies, since this serves as a signal of the importance of the story.
+All these causes of the bandwagon effect mean that when people encounter bandwagon cues (sometimes also referred to as popularity cues), which are signs that other people believe something or are doing something, they use those cues to guide their own actions, under the assumption that it’s beneficial to act the same way as others or that other people’s judgment is worth relying on.
+For example, when people are asked to rate the importance of news articles, they tend to give higher ratings to articles when they believe that those articles cover a topic that’s also covered by other news agencies, since this serves as a signal of the importance of the story.

 How the bandwagon effect spreads

-- The media finds out about a new treatment and publicizes it, often by publishing pieces that are misleading and exaggerated.
+- The media finds out about a new treatment and publicizes it, often by publishing pieces that are exaggerated and misleading.

-- Various organizations, such as government agencies, research foundations, and private companies also push that new treatment, because they have some vested interest in seeing it succeed.
+- Various organizations, such as government agencies, research foundations, and private companies also promote the new treatment, because they have some vested interest in seeing it succeed.

-- The public picks up on the now-publicized treatment, and exerts pressure on doctors to adopt it, especially when that treatment is perceived as being novel.
+- The public picks up on the now-publicized treatment, and pressures medical practitioners such as doctors to adopt it, especially when that treatment is perceived as being novel.

-- Doctors often want to accept the use of the new treatment, because it offers a compelling solution to a difficult problem.
+- Doctors often want to accept the new treatment, because it offers a compelling solution to a difficult problem.

 - Furthermore, since doctors have to consume increasingly large amounts of medical information in order to stay aware of the latest trends in their field, it’s sometimes difficult for them to read new material in a sufficiently critical manner.